Is it safe for travelers to visit Italy? - Local News 8

 However, the towns of Codogno, Castiglione d’Adda, Casalpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo and San Fiorano in Lombardy and Vo’ Euganeo in Veneto are under lockdown.

 People are banned from leaving or entering the affected areas without authorization.
-As a result, around 100,000 people in the affected areas of Lombardy and Veneto are facing travel and other restrictions.
+As a result, around 100,000 people are facing travel and other restrictions.

 Meanwhile Italy’s Health Minister Roberto Speranza also announced the closure of public buildings and limited transport in these zones.